Finding and securing a tenant is difficult enough. But things can get more complicated, as you can’t trust everyone interested in renting.

 On the other hand, people can tank their credit for all sorts of reasons that don’t necessarily impact their ability to pay rent.
 They may have been saddled with debt from a young age, or they might have had a failed business.
-They might even have been the victim of identity theft – so make sure to check credit in conjunction with other aspects of their financial history.
+They might even have been the victim of identity theft.
+Make sure to check credit in conjunction with other aspects of their financial history.

-Criminal history tends to be one of the big deal-breakers for most landlords, and for good reason.
-While not all criminal behavior is created equal, most people are not willing to take the risk of harboring a criminal in their property.
+And it can be one of the big deal-breakers for most landlords, for good reason.
+While not all criminal behavior is created equal, most landlords are unwilling to take the risk of harboring a criminal in their property.

-Why it’s a red flag: can indicate flakiness, an inability to pay, or destructive behavior
+Withheld deposits can indicate flakiness, an inability to pay, or destructive behavior.

-If they are unemployed or otherwise do not benefit from a steady income, it can create problems for you later when they become unable to afford to pay rent.
-The last thing you want is a tenant you need to constantly check up on, who’s always late with rent, or is unable to pay.
+If they are unemployed or otherwise do not benefit from a steady income, it can create problems when they become unable to pay the rent.
+The last thing you want is a tenant you need to constantly check up on!
+Or one who’s always late with rent, or is unable to pay.

 You can never be completely sure that the tenant you’re bringing into your property is a model citizen, but there are ways you can get a pretty good idea.
 A background screening check is practically essential in order to find all the potential details in a person’s history, that might indicate that they wouldn’t be the best tenant.

-From multiple short-term leases to bad credit and even something more serious like a criminal record, these are all potential red flags you should be looking out for.
+From multiple short-term leases to bad credit and even something more serious issues like a criminal record, are all potential red flags.
 The process of looking for a tenant and researching their background can be lengthy and time-consuming.
 So if you’re not up to it, a property management company can always take care of it.

 Now you can see for yourself, why conducting a detailed tenant screening background check in highly recommended for landlords.
 You can get in touch with Real Property Management Premier to find out how we can help you with your rental property in South Florida.
 Contact us online or call 954-800-4433 and ask our experienced property managers about our FREE market analysis.